MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-add-an-existing-bdc-model-file-to-a-sharepoint-project.md

 ms.workload:
   - "office"
 ---
-# How to: Add an Existing BDC Model File to a SharePoint Project
+# How to: Add an existing BDC model file to a SharePoint project
   You can customize, package, and redeploy a Business Data Connectivity (BDC) model by using Visual Studio to add the model file (.bdcm) to any SharePoint farm project.
 For more information, see [Creating a Business Data Connectivity Model](../sharepoint/creating-a-business-data-connectivity-model.md).

 ### To add a BDC model file to a SharePoint project